Details: Electric Pass

 The trail to Cathedral Lake and Electric Pass wastes no time gaining altitude.
 From the parking area (see driving directions) the trail immediately starts climbing through beautiful groves of mature aspen.
 Soon the trail curves to the west and enters the Pine Creek Valley at an overlook with scenic views of the upper Castle Creek valley.

-Once in the Pine Creek drainage the ascent steepens as the trail climbs above the northwest side of Pine Creek through aspen groves that give way to spruce/fir forest.
+Once in the Pine Creek drainage the ascent steepens as the trail climbs above the north side of Pine Creek through aspen groves that give way to spruce/fir forest.
 Pine Creek rushes down the ever deepening gorge beside the trail.
 At 0.7 miles the trail passes a pretty waterfall along the creek.

 The grade abates at 1.5 miles as the trail crosses a boulder field created by rock slides cascading from the steep slopes to the north of the trail.
 The boulder field provides the first views of the peaks at the head of the valley.